 Using Big Data to monitor health care access and inequalities health

-Through the application of Big Data, it is possible to identify and understand how, when and why a population is accessing healthcare services or if they are unable to do so.
-This helps shine a light on governments’ actions towards meeting their right to health obligations.
+Through the application of Big Data, it is possible to identify and understand how, when and why a population is accessing healthcare services or whether they are being denied.
+It is also possible to track the mean and distribution of health outcomes.
+Being able to measure and monitor access and outcomes is essential to fulfilling right to health obligations.

-Big Data can also expose hidden discrimination, and identify reasons why some groups of people are not accessing healthcare.
-These reasons may relate to the location of facilities, language barriers, lack of awareness of available services, clinics’ opening hours, or fees for health services or medicines.
-Once access issues are identified, governments have the information needed to address the barriers that amount to discrimination.
+Big Data can help identify discrimination.
+For example, in the location of facilities, or associated with language barriers, lack of awareness of available services, clinic opening hours, or fees for health services or medicines.
+Once access issues are identified, governments have the information needed to address the barriers to universal access.

-An important human rights principle is that inequities in health (differences in levels of health between those better and worse off, or between those with most and least deprivations) must be reduced.
+An important human rights principle is that inequities in health must be reduced.
 Governments can be held to account where disadvantaged groups, who are not able to access health care, fall behind in terms of health outcomes.
 Only by improving access to quality health care for those with the worst health can inequities in health be reduced.